Death Race 2

-Plot summary
+Plot

-A gang robs a bank for the crime boss Markus Kane.
-When two police officers enter the building, getaway driver Carl "Luke" Lucas tries to convince his accomplices to abort, but they refuse.
+A gang robs a bank on behalf of crime boss Markus Kane.
+When two police officers unexpectedly enter the building, getaway driver Carl "Luke" Lucas urges his accomplices to abort the robbery, but they refuse.
 Luke intervenes, resulting in the death of one of the robbers.
-Luke kills an officer and abandons his accomplices to fulfill Markus's wishes.
-Following a chase, Luke is captured, sentenced to life in prison, and later transferred to Terminal Island.
-Markus orders a hit on him, convinced Luke will trade information about his crimes for immunity, even though Luke has vowed never to do so.
+He then kills a police officer and abandons the remaining accomplices to complete Markus's plan.
+After a high-speed chase, Luke is captured, sentenced to life in prison, and eventually transferred to Terminal Island.
+Markus, convinced Luke will trade information for immunity despite Luke's vow of silence, orders his assassination.

-Terminal Island is a for-profit, maximum security prison controlled by Weyland Corporation.
-Among their sources of income is "Death Match", a televised pay-per-view, gladiator-style combat show with the prisoners as participants.
-The prisoners are given access to weapons or defensive items to use.
-Death Match is hosted by disgraced former Miss Universe September Jones, now a Weyland Corporation employee.
+Terminal Island is a for-profit, maximum-security prison operated by business magnate R. H. Weyland of Weyland Corporation.
+One of Weyland's primary revenue streams is "Death Match", a televised, pay-per-view gladiatorial combat event in which inmates fight using weapons or improvised defensive gear.
+September Jones, a disgraced former Miss Universe now employed by Weyland, hosts the spectacle.

-Luke meets Lists, Goldberg, and Rocco, and catches September's attention after protecting Lists from an attempted assault.
-September makes sexual advances and tries to tempt Luke to fight for prison privileges, but he rejects her.
-In retaliation, September chooses Lists to fight Big Bill, an imposing Black prisoner who attacked him earlier.
-Luke jumps into the caged arena to fight Big Bill, briefly assisted by convict ring girl Katrina Banks.
-Sparked by racial tension, a riot starts: prisoners force their way into the arena and some of them attempt to rape the female convicts.
-Katrina defends herself and the other women, who are then evacuated.
-Guards intervene and Luke surrenders; he then talks with Katrina.
-Realizing Luke is still alive, Markus puts a $1 million bounty on his head.
+Upon arrival, Luke befriends fellow inmates "Lists", Goldberg, and Rocco.
+He draws September's attention after defending Lists from an attempted assault.
+September makes sexual advances toward Luke and pressures him to participate in a Death Match in exchange for privileges, but he refuses.
+In retaliation, she selects Lists to fight "Big Bill", the massive prisoner who attacked Luke earlier.
+Luke jumps into the arena to protect Lists, briefly aided by convict ring girl Katrina Banks.
+Racial tensions escalate, sparking a riot as prisoners flood the arena and attempt to rape the female inmates.
+Katrina fights back, and the women are evacuated.
+Guards regain control, Luke surrenders, and afterward, he speaks privately with Katrina.
+Learning Luke is still alive, Markus places a $1 million bounty on his head.